pantherb/setBfree/README.md

 	make clean
 	make ENABLE_CONVOLUTION=yes

-to enable a built-in convolution reverb.
+to enable experimental built-in convolution reverb used for leslie cabinet simulation (at some point down the road this will be enabled the default).

 The Makefile understands PREFIX and DESTDIR variables: